 and more of a ridiculously violent cutscene death.
 You even have to finish off boss monsters with a Melee Duel, a combination of Cutscene Power to the Max

 and Press X to Not Die

 A sequel called Lord of Apocalypse

-has been announced, featuring two new weapon types, NPC mercenaries that you can hire to go on quests with you, and a more substantial plot (with named characters and everything!)
+was released in 2011, featuring two new weapon types, NPC mercenaries that you can hire to go on quests with you, and a more substantial plot (with named characters and everything!)